List of Katy Perry records and achievements: YouTube and Vevo

 As of October 2025, Perry's official YouTube channel has accumulated more than 45 million subscribers, making it the 34th most subscribed channel on the platform.
 She also has 26 Vevo-certified music videos, each reaching more than 100 million views.
 The music video for "Roar" reached one billion views in July 2015, making her the first artist in history to have two music videos with over a billion views on YouTube.
 "Dark Horse" had previously reached one billion views as well.
 When "Hot n Cold" hit one billion views in November 2020, Perry became the first female artist to have six music videos with over one billion views on the platform.
 The other music videos of hers that have over one billion views are "Last Friday Night (T.G.I.F.)", "Firework", and "Bon Appétit".

 In 2023, "Roar" became the first music video by a female artist to reach three billion views.
 A year later, it surpassed four billion views, making Perry the first female artist to accomplish such a feat.
-In June 2025, Perry became the first and only artist in YouTube history to have two music videos with over four billion views on the platform.
+In June 2025, Perry became the first artist in YouTube history to have two music videos with over four billion views on the platform.
 She achieved this when "Dark Horse" crossed the milestone.
 Prism also became the first studio album to have two songs with more than four billion views on YouTube.